 In many instances, such cards result in a positive experience.
 However, as with any rewards credit card, it is important to make sure you pay your balance in full each month in order to keep finances sound and also to maximize the earning potential of the rewards.
 This is the case with the Citi® Dividend® Card for College Students.

 - Fees.
-There is no annual fee for this card, but there is a foreign transaction fee of 3% for purchases made outside of the U.S.
+There is no annual fee for the card.
+Balance transfers are $5 or 4%, whichever is greater, and there is a foreign transaction fee of 3%.

 - APR.
 There is a 0% introductory APR on purchases for seven months from the date the account is opened.
 The balance transfer APR is the same as the purchase APR after the introductory period ends: 13.99%, 18.99%, or 23.99%, based on creditworthiness and variations in the prime rate.
 Approval for this card generally requires a credit score above 700.
 There is a penalty APR of up to 29.99% that may be applied if a payment is late or returned.

 - Cash Back.
 You are able to earn cash back in the form of Dividend Dollars in the amount of 5% on purchases made in quarterly categories.
 For example, purchases made at Macy’s, drug stores, and fitness clubs earn 5%, and purchases made on everything else earn 1%.
 You do need to sign up and activate the 5% categories every quarter, however.
 You are also able to earn 1% on cash advances, and five Dividend Dollars for each balance transfer of $1,500 or more.